-- The first time you open the Job Manager you'll see a tab for each of the models.
+The first time you open the Job Manager you'll see a tab for each of the models.
 You will need to activate your laser system to get started.
 Click the correct tab, then your system.
-You can activate multiple machines if you have more than one laser. - 2.
-To activate your machine: - Give your machine a name. - Choose your laser from the drop-down list of printers.
-This is very important - if you do not choose the correct printer you will not be able to print from the Epilog Job Manager! - Select the correct machine type, wattage, etc. The Laser Power is very important because it will automatically load the proper material setting files for your specific wattage of laser. - · Click Save. - 3.
+You can activate multiple machines if you have more than one laser.

+- 2. To activate your machine: - Machine Name: Give your machine a name (Epilog Helix). - Printer Name: Select your installed laser from the drop-down list.
+Important if you do not choose the correct printer you will not be able to print from the Epilog Job Manager! - Select the correct machine series, wattage, etc. The Laser Power is very important because it will automatically load the proper material setting files for your specific wattage of laser. - Click Save.

 Your new laser has been activated in the Job Manager and appears in the left panel.
 Use the Add or Delete keys to add additional machines or to remove a laser.
 The Job Manager is now ready to accept jobs from the print driver.